jodelamo/AnyIpsum/README.md

 [lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) variation and copy it to the pasteboard.

-Please fork and improve.
-This was done as a learning experience with Swift.
+Feel free to fork and improve.

 ## Usage